Red Wolf (bull)

 Red Wolf #112 (1988 – December 29, 2006) was an American bucking bull.
-He won the Professional Rodeo Cowboys Association (PRCA) Bull of the Year title in 1996 as well as other honors throughout his career.
+He competed in the Professional Rodeo Cowboys Association (PRCA) and Professional Bull Riders (PBR) circuits.
+He won the PRCA Bucking Bull of the Year title in 1996 as well as other honors throughout his career.
 He bucked until 2000 when he was 12 years old, considered an old age for a bull to buck, and he did it at a very high level.
 He bucked more than 100 times at all levels, which very few bulls manage.
-In 2013, he was inducted into the Professional Bull Riders’ Brand of Honor.
-He is also known for the accidental death of bull rider Brent Thurman.
+In 2013, he was inducted into the PBR Brand of Honor.
+He was also known for the accidental death of bull rider Brent Thurman.